coelhucas/lua-input-module/README.md

 function love.load()
   input = Input.new()
-  -- To register an action called 'left' which will be triggered with A, left arrow or left mousebutton input:bind(key = { 'a', 'left' }, mouse = left, 'left') end
+  -- To register an action called 'left' which will be triggered with A, left arrow or left mouse button input:bind(key = { 'a', 'left' }, mouse = left, 'left') end